rguatteri/python_for_healthcare/README.md

 - `05_original_healthcare_data_wrangling.ipynb` reproduces the course-based workflow.
 - `05_healthcare_data_wrangling.ipynb` presents an improved version that standardises whitespace and separates medication names from dosage information.

+## Note

+All projects documented in this repository are educational projects completed as part of the LinkedIn Learning course [Python Data Analysis for Healthcare](https://www.linkedin.com/learning/python-data-analysis-for-healthcare/python-data-analysis-in-healthcare), taught by Wuraola Oyewusi.
+All datasets are demonstration datasets supplied with the course and do not contain real patient data.

 ## Acknowledgements